chloesuwignjo/calorie-predictor/README.md

   frameborder="0"
 ></iframe>

-The histogram above displays a right-skew.
-The bulk of the recipes range from about 100–600 calories, with a long tail up to around 2000, which was our cutoff.
-The right tail indicates that there are a few recipes with extremely high calorie counts, but the bulk of dishes cluster under 600 calories.
+The histogram above shows us that the number of steps is roughly centered around 8-12, with a slight right skew.
+There are very few recipes with more than 20 steps and the majority of recipes have approximately 3-15 steps.

 ## Bivariate Analysis